 - Assess impact of your brand building activities of last quarter?

-Have you met your quarterly numbers for the job search:
+Have you met your quarterly numbers for the job search?

 - Hours to conduct research in your target market(s) and culture(s)?